ruuda/blog/posts/build-system-insights.md

 a build that is almost 30 seconds faster despite doing the same amount of work.

-The importance of fine-grained targets became clear to me because of Bazel.
+The importance of fine-grained targets became clear to me when using Bazel.
 Fine-grained targets are the reason that Bazel can build large dependency graphs quickly, given enough cores.
 The similar build tool Buck